funkbit/django-dynamicresponse/README.md

 ## Features

 * Easy integration with existing code
+* Reuse same views and logic for both API and normal requests (no need for separate API handlers)
 * Decodes submitted JSON into `request.POST`, fully compatible with Django forms
 * Built-in support for HTTP Basic authentication